For those who wear Stoic armor against the world of Absurd,

 Type Description Saying Aesthetic

 🫥The Lingering Souls who remained in radical nihilism or solipsism.
-They withdrew, refused, or erased the self.
 They do not meet the Judges - for there is nothing to weigh.
 They drift along the banks, whispering fragments of thought that never cohered.
 They neither accepted the illusions of Plato’s Cave nor sought the light beyond.
-They are paralyzed by seeing nihilism as an endpoint.
+They are paralyzed by seeing nihilism or solipsism as an endpoint.
 “They did not fail the test.
 They tore up the paper and vanished before the ink could dry.
 Life is pointless, so why even bother to do anything?”
 Foggy shores, broken mirrors, echoing thoughts, silhouettes fading as one turns to look. 🪽Mercury passes them by without pause, and 🍀Kekius Maximus looks at them with a grim smile.

 The Coins of Judgement